Powershell: Great but Inconsistent

 have default depth limits,

-and they aren’t even the same (2
+but they aren’t even the same (2

 vs 1024